captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Do you need help?
 ---
 ## ROBYN:
-I've got this!
+I’ve got this!
 ---
 Is there?
 ---
 ## SHARON:
-Here...
+Here…
 ---
-Do you want me to...?
+Do you want me to…?
 ---
 ## ROBYN:
-No no
+No, no.
 ---
 ## ROBYN:
-I've got it.
+I’ve got it.
 ---
-Sorry I didn't mean to
+Sorry I didn’t mean to…
 ---
-I just didn't want you to...
+I just didn’t want you to…
 ---
 ## SHARON:
-What...are all these dolls?
+What…are all these dolls?
 ---
 ## ROBYN:
 Please!!
 ---
 Sorry.
-They're
+They’re…
 ---
-it's personal.
+it’s personal.
 ---
 ## SHARON:
-I didn't mean to pry.
+I didn’t mean to pry.
 ---
 ## ROBYN:
 I made them.